tmylk/data-kata/validation/dbt/README.md

 If a business rule fails then skip this row and continue the load

 Business rules (skip record)
+ - If Fireplaces is greater than 0, FireplaceQu is required.
+ - YearBuilt value is between 1700 and 1900.
  - firstfloor is at least one third of the 2nd floor
- - If Fireplaces is greater than 0, FireplaceQu is required.

 ### Tasklist